doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about Naive Bayes  algorithm and used the Bayesian Classifier today for binary classification on a couple of known datasets.

 **Thoughts** : Started with some graphical heuristics, because I am very poor in presenting data  using graphs.

+# 100 Days Of Code - Log

+### Day 89: August 23, 2020

+**Today's Progress**: Spent the day on MATLAB today.
+Tried plotting the step and impulse response of 1st and 2nd order systems.
+Also wrote code to find out the characteristics of the second order system like Settling time, Rise time, Peak overshoot etc.

+**Thoughts** : Kinda feels like I'm cheating, but it had coding too so I guess it counts.